toberw/dotnetwebapi_msboilerplate/README.md

 # Task Management Application
-Basic RESTful API supporting CRUD functionality that allows users to manage lists with different tasks attached to them.
-This is going to be made entirely using ASP.net
+RESTful API made with C# using ASP.NET Core that connects to an existing database.
+I planned out the existing database and following documentation to reverse engineer it [Here](https://docs.microsoft.com/en-us/ef/core/managing-schemas/scaffolding?tabs=dotnet-core-cli)

 ## Database Plan & Setup
 [DBDiagram](https://dbdiagram.io) was used to plot out my database structure.
 Below is the various tables to be used in this project, and their relationships with eachother.
 After creating database use the file [msbp_mysql.sql](./msbp_mysql.sql) to create tables shown below.

 ```
 Table users as U {